-Mengmeng Chen University of Central Florida, Orlando, USA Chenmm@knights.ucf.edu
+Mengmeng Chen Department of Industrial Engineering and Management Systems University of Central Florida, Orlando Florida USA

 ABSTRACT

 The industry of higher education institutions such as colleges and universities are highly competitive amongst themselves for the best students, professors, researchers, industry partners, and athletic programs.
 Charged with attracting top quality clientele who will not only attend the institution, but help the university reach its objectives and goals, the marketing department becomes paramount to the organization's success.